frconor-ebook/meditations/_posts/2025-02-17-st-joseph-and-the-setbacks-of-life.md

 been written enough about is the joy of Christ on the Cross.
 "It is accomplished" (John 19:30).

-The joy of Our Lady, in spite of the sword that pierced her heart; the joy that the pain is over---things have been fulfilled.
+The joy of Our Lady, in spite of the sword that pierced her heart (*cf*.
+Luke 2:35); the joy that the pain is over---things have been fulfilled.

 Our Lady experienced all sorts of rejection.
 In Bethlehem, on the Cross.
 But yet like Joseph, she is completely calm.